MRPT/mrpt/doc/ClangFormat.md

 The plugin of your choice should:

-- Format code based on the `.clang-format` file symlinked in the MRPT root directory.
+- Format code based on the `.clang-format` file placed in the MRPT root directory.
 - Use the ClangFormat **3.8.0** version.
 This is because part of the configuration directives are not compatible with previous ClangFormat